orbeon/orbeon-forms-doc/configuration/advanced/production-war.md

     value="false"/>
 ```

+xxx 2022-08-10: this is used for:

+- /fr/service/persistence/form
+- reindex
+- reencrypt

 Then set a property to select the persistence implementation you are using, for example, for SQL Server:

 ```xml